Nonye2K3/chia/Quick-Start-Guide.md

 # Install the code
-There is a known issue in beta 1.4 that effects plots of size k32 or larger.
-You will need to add the [workaround](https://github.com/Chia-Network/chia-blockchain/wiki/Beta-1.4-k=32-or-larger-work-around) at the end of your install process if you have those large plots.

 To install chia-blockchain, follow [these install instructions](https://github.com/Chia-Network/chia-blockchain/wiki/INSTALL) according to your operating system.
 This project only supports 64 bit operating systems.

 All configuration and plot data is stored in a directory structure at the $CHIA_ROOT environment variable or at ~/.chia/VERSION-DIR/ if that variable is not set.
 You can find databases, keys, plots, and logs there.
 Optionally, you can set $CHIA_ROOT to the .chia directory in your home directory with `export CHIA_ROOT=~/.chia` and if you add it to your .bashrc or .zshrc to it will remain set across logouts and reboots.